Preseason Blitz: Pella Dutch back for more

 PELLA, Iowa — The Pella Dutch are ready to get the wheels spinning again.

-The Dutch fell one game shy of reaching the dome a season ago and they're using that as a building block for this year.
+The team fell one game shy of reaching "the dome" a season ago, and they're using that as a building block for this year.

 Huisman, a North Dakota State commit, highlights one of the many returners to the defense.